How to Avoid Poorly Made Products: A Buyer's Checklist

 Many first-time buyers search "is it safe to buy from China" because they worry about scams, fake reviews, and poor-quality goods.
 Those risks are real, but they are manageable when you follow a checklist instead of buying on impulse.

-The #1 rule is still price discipline: if a listing is dramatically cheaper than every comparable option, it often signals counterfeit goods, hidden defects, used inventory, or bait-and-switch tactics.
+The #1 rule is still price discipline: if a listing is far cheaper than every comparable option, it can signal counterfeit goods, hidden defects, used inventory, or bait-and-switch tactics.
 Compare multiple sellers before deciding what a realistic price range looks like.

 Always use platforms with built-in buyer protection, such as Alibaba Trade Assurance, AliExpress Buyer Protection, and Temu Purchase Protection.
 Never send money directly to a seller through WhatsApp, bank transfer, or any off-platform payment request.